-The graph below compares the cumulative total shareholder return on the Common Stock of the Company for the last five years with the weighted average cumulative total return of a peer group of companies represented by the Edward Jones ("EJ") Water Utility Industry Index (adjusted for total market capitalization) and the cumulative total return on the S&P 500 over the same period, assuming a \$100 investment on January 1, 1993 and the reinvestment of all dividends.
-The EJ Water Utility Industry Index consists of the following companies: American Water Works Company, Inc.; American States Water Company; Aquarion Company; California Water Service Company; Connecticut Water Service Company; Consumers Water Company; Dominguez Services Corporation; E'town Corporation; Middlesex Water Company; Philadelphia Suburban Corporation; SJW Corporation; Southwest Water Company; and United Water Resources, Inc.
+The graph below compares the cumulative total shareholder return on the Common Stock of the Company for the last five years with the weighted average cumulative total return of a peer group of companies and the cumulative total return on the S&P 500 over the same period, assuming a \$100 investment on January 1, 1994 and the reinvestment of all dividends.
+In the past, the Company has used the Edward Jones Water Utility Industry Index for its peer group comparison.
+Since five of the twelve companies in this Index have seen significant increases in their stock price in 1999 as a result of their announcement that they have entered into definitive agreements to be acquired or merged with other companies and since, after such acquisitions, their stock will not be publicly-traded, the Company has adopted the Dow Jones Utility Index to be used for future peer group comparisons.
+The Edward Jones Water Utility Industry Index and the Dow Jones Utility Index are both presented in the graph below this year for comparison purposes.
+The Edward Jones Water Utility Industry Index consists of the following companies: American Water Works Company, Inc.; American States Water Company; Aquarion Company; California Water Service Company; Connecticut Water Service Company; Dominguez Services Corporation; E'town Corporation; Middlesex Water Company; Philadelphia Suburban Corporation; SJW Corporation; Southwest Water Company; and United Water Resources, Inc. The Dow Jones Utility Index consists of the following companies: American Electric Power; Consolidated Energy, Inc.; PECO Energy Company; Texas Utilities Company; Columbia Energy Group; Edison International; Public Service Enterprise Group Incorporated; Unicom Corporation; Dominion Resources; Enron Corporation; Reliant Energy, Incorporated; Williams Companies, Inc.; Duke Energy Corporation; PG&E Corporation; and The Southern Company